philipzabicki/binance-algotrading/README.md

 It will take some time...

 ## Download data
-All data used in this project is either downloaded via [binance_data](https://github.com/uneasyguy/binance_data.git) packege or [Binance Vision url](https://data.binance.vision/)
+All data used in this project is either downloaded via [binance_data](https://github.com/uneasyguy/binance_data.git) package or [Binance Vision](https://data.binance.vision/) website.

-Script used for handling data downloads is [utils/get_data.py](https://github.com/philipzabicki/binance-algotrading/blob/main/utils/get_data.py)
+Code used for handling data downloads is [utils/get_data.py](https://github.com/philipzabicki/binance-algotrading/blob/main/utils/get_data.py)

 Main functions in this file are:
 ### by_BinanceVision()